johnsonjh/dps8m-proxy/README.md

   software should provide a warning message with the above instructions.

+* Note that some Android distributions restrict usage of ports below 8000.

 ### Admin interaction

 * The running proxy can be controlled interactively with the following